andannn/AozoraBooks/README.md

 **AozoraBooks** is a modern, cross-platform reading app built with **Kotlin Multiplatform**, designed for reading novels in the [Aozora Bunko (青空文庫)](https://www.aozora.gr.jp/) format.
 It supports advanced layout features like ruby annotations and vertical text, and runs on Android, iOS.

+⚠️ This project is in a very early stage of development.

 ## Features

 - Support for Aozora Bunko HTML format, including: